-Hoi An, a Vietnamese city with everything that a culture and history lover is looking for in a destination.
-Delicious food, mesmerizing theatrical performances, two-hundred-year-old architectural gems, and thousand-year-old ancient ruins, the best cooking classes in Vietnam, bike rides through rice fields, and lazy boat rides down mangrove-lined rivers.
-With so many things to do in Hoi An, how do you squeeze all of it into five days?
-In this Hoi An itinerary, I’ll share with you exactly how to see it all as well as give you tips on where to eat, stay, and get around Vietnam’s most charming destination.
+Hoi An is a Vietnamese city with everything that a culture and history lover is looking for in a destination.
+It’s got delicious food, mesmerizing theatrical performances, two-hundred-year-old architectural gems, thousand-year-old ancient ruins, the best cooking classes in Vietnam, bike rides through rice fields, and lazy boat rides down mangrove-lined rivers.
+I could go on and on.

 Can’t travel just yet?
 Check out my list of 25 of the best books on Vietnam—a great way to travel without leaving the safety of your living room couch.